 A Learning Management System also helps with reporting, and with in-depth analytics around electronic learning.
 The results can help build business intelligence and knowledge of talent development.
 For example, a Learning Management System can involve modules for compliance training, but also offer functionality to see how each staffer at any level of business understands compliance.
 This dual functionality means LMS systems can facilitate learning, and also allow leadership to see how e-learning is having an effect across the business.

 Other aspects of some LMS systems involve management.
-Because e-learning assessment is so much like performance management assessment in certain ways, Learning Management Systems sometimes integrate things like appraisals and competency evaluation for employees, as well as different kinds of skills assessments.
+Because e-learning assessment is so similar to performance management assessment in certain ways, Learning Management Systems sometimes integrate features such as appraisals and competency evaluation for employees, as well as different kinds of skills assessments.

 Highly Customized LMS